Get 15% Welcome Bonus on your first deposit.

 Step 4: Set Your Entry Rules

 Now define how you enter.
+For example:

 • candle close above resistance